loki-jarvis/Hive-Talk/README.md

 # Steps to Test

-Metrics to be checked: Error Rate,Throughput & Latency:
+Metrics to be checked: Error Rate,Throughput & Latency

-Uncomment the sections in /src/views/Chat.vue for the send message and loadChats functions Change the value of index for the number of messages you want to send at a time.
+Uncomment the sections in /src/views/Chat.vue for the send message and loadChats functions.

+Change the value of index for the number of messages you want to send at a time.

 The error rate can be checked by typing a message and hitting send(on clicking enter) which will trigger the scenario.
 Then we verify if both the chats of user1 and user 2 have same data.